-In this paper, the problem of time to recruitment is analyzed for a single grade manpower system using an univariate CUM policy of recruitment.
-Assuming policy decisions and exits occur at different epochs, wastage of manpower due to exits form a sequence of independent and identically distributed exponential random variables, the inter-decision times form a geometric process and inter-exist time form an independent and identically distributed random variable.
-The breakdown threshold for the cumulative wastage of manpower in the system has three components which are independent exponential random variables.
+In this paper, the problem of time to recruitment is analyzed for a single grade manpower system in which attrition takes place due to two types of policy decisions where this classification is done according to intensity of attrition, it form an ordinary renewal process.
+Assuming (i) policy decisions and exits occur at different epochs (ii) wastage of manpower due to exits and wastage due to frequent breaks taken by the personnel working in the manpower system separately form a sequence of independent and identically distributed exponential random variables with different means and (iii) breakdown threshold for the cumulative wastage of manpower in the system has three components which are independent exponential random variables.
+A stochastic model is constructed and the variance of the time to recruitment is obtained using an univariate CUM policy of recruitment.
 Employing a different probabilistic analysis, analytical results in closed form for system characteristics are derived.